pghalliday/cover-child-process/README.md

 );
 ```

 NB.
-If the command does not begin with `node` then an error will be returned
+If the command does not begin with `node` then it will be passed directly to `child_process` without capturing coverage data

 ### #spawn